Between the Lines

 The Master’s House on Channel 4’s ‘Great British Buildings’

-In April this year The Master’s House was included in Channel 4’s programme ‘Great British Buildings’.
+In April last year The Master’s House was included in Channel 4’s programme ‘Great British Buildings’.
 The Master’s House with its wonderful restoration was one of the buildings in the third episode of the series which concentrated on 13th to 16th century restorations and was shown alongside Hampton Court Palace and The Royal Hospital Chelsea.
 It had been sifted from the longlist of the UK’s outstanding restorations of historic buildings for the Royal Institution of Chartered Surveyors’ Restoration of the Year award.
 Channel 4’s programme is still available to view on the Catch Up site.

 Since the completion of its restoration in March 2015 the Master’s House has become a real centre for cultural, heritage and community activities with a wide programme of events taking place throughout the year.
 With over 100,000 users and visitors in each of the first two years, the Master’s House offers a modern, accessible library in a beautiful heritage building.